Ballad: Transmission

 The transmission of ballads comprises a key stage in their re-composition.
 In romantic terms this process is often dramatized as a narrative of degeneration away from the pure 'folk memory' or 'immemorial tradition'.
 In the introduction to Minstrelsy of the Scottish Border (1802) the romantic poet and historical novelist Walter Scott argued a need to 'remove obvious corruptions' in order to attempt to restore a supposed original.
 For Scott, the process of multiple recitations 'incurs the risk of impertinent interpolations from the conceit of one rehearser, unintelligible blunders from the stupidity of another, and omissions equally to be regretted, from the want of memory of a third.'
 Similarly, John Robert Moore noted 'a natural tendency to oblivescence'.

 Classification

 European Ballads have been generally classified into three major groups: traditional, broadside and literary.
-In America a distinction is drawn between ballads that are versions of European, particularly British and Irish songs, and 'Native American ballads', developed without reference to earlier songs.
+In America a distinction is drawn between ballads that are versions of European, particularly English, Irish and Scottish songs, and 'Native American ballads', developed without reference to earlier songs.
 A further development was the evolution of the blues ballad, which mixed the genre with Afro-American music.
 For the late 20th century the music publishing industry found a market for what are often termed sentimental ballads, and these are the origin of the modern use of the term 'ballad' to mean a slow love song.